pvcraven/2017_web_security/source/final/ashtyne/index.rst

 * 	**Form Validation:** This is the client side validation.
 AngularJS lets you create validation rules for the specific form without having to write JavaScript [AJS]_.
-It can also hold information about the form, whether is has been entered in or not [W3]_.
+It can also hold information about the form, whether it has been entered in or not [W3]_.
 It monitors the form's state and notifies the user.

 *Example Code*